LLMs can construct powerful representations and streamline sample-efficient supervised learning: EHRSHOT benchmark

-\section{EHRSHOT Benchmark}
+\section{EHRSHOT benchmark}

-We evaluate on EHRSHOT \citep{wornow2023ehrshot}, a longitudinal electronic health record (EHR) benchmark with train/validation/test splits across tasks.
-EHRSHOT contains deidentified EHR data from 6{,}739 patients treated at Stanford Medicine, including demographics, diagnoses, procedures, medications, and laboratory measurements for each visit.
-The dataset captures full patient timelines with millions of coded clinical events across hospital encounters. \citet{wornow2023ehrshot} also release CLMBR-T, an autoregressive transformer pretrained on 2.57M patients on next-code prediction.
+We evaluate on EHRSHOT \citep{wornow2023ehrshot}, a longitudinal EHR benchmark which contains deidentified data from 6{,}739 patients at Stanford Medicine, including demographics, diagnoses, procedures, medications, and labs across full patient timelines with millions of coded events.

-More broadly, a growing body of work explores pretraining medical foundation models on large EHR or claims datasets for risk prediction and patient trajectory modeling \citep{steinberg2023motor, renc2024ethos, waxler2025generative}.
-Interestingly, recent work shows that general-purpose LLMs can be competitive with domain-specific pretrained models on downstream clinical tasks \citep{hegselmann2025large}, a finding we reproduce and strengthen with LLM-derived rubrics.